Nonreciprocal current induced by dissipation in time-reversal symmetric systems: Introduction

-To understand the difference between nonreciprocal responses in the DC and AC regimes, it is useful to consider transport in terms of the two-by-two scattering matrix $S$ that relates incoming and outgoing states at the left (L) and right (R) leads:
+To understand the nonreciprocity in inversion-symmetry-broken systems, it is useful to consider transport in terms of the two-by-two scattering matrix $S$ that relates incoming and outgoing states at the left (L) and right (R) leads: